 In December 2007, a regular meeting of the Council was held in Brussels

-American missile defense system in Europe and Russia's withdrawal from the CFE Treaty before
+American missile defense system in Europe and Russia's withdrawal from the CFE Treaty

 status of Kosovo.

-the next meeting of the Russia-NATO Council in Brussels, at which
+To the next meeting of the Russia-NATO Council in Brussels, at which

-Russia was represented by the head of the Ministry of Foreign Affairs of the Russian Federation S. Lavrov, preceded by
+Russia was represented by the head of the Ministry of Foreign Affairs of the Russian Federation S. Lavrov, preceded

-It is noteworthy that at the Riga NATO summit, for the first time ever,
+It is noteworthy that at the Riga NATO summit for the first time ever

-time after the collapse of the USSR, the leaders of the alliance discussed the threats posed
+time after the collapse of the USSR, the leaders of the alliance discussed the threats posed by

-Commission Ukraine-NATO, following which Jaap de Hoop
+Ukraine-NATO commission, following which Jaap de Hoop

 Scheffer promised to make “the foundation of bilateral relations